OpenTOSCA/opentosca-vintner/docs/docs/queries4tosca/getting-started.md

 You can also specify a predicate in square brackets after any part of the path expression to filter elements.
-The following command will return only nodes of type `textfile`, which may be `first` or `second`, depending on how you resolved the template.
+The following command will return only nodes of type `textfile`.

 === "Query"
     ```shell linenums="1"